ramnauth/ramnauth.github.io/_posts/Summer Institute 2018/2018-07-18-final-presentation.md

 # If you want a category or tag to have its own page,
 # check out `_featured_categories` and `_featured_tags` respectively.
 ---
-You will have to give a short 5-6 minute presentation of your Scratch project.
+You will have to give an 10-15 minute presentation of your Scratch project.
 The following resources include a template presentation, an example Scratch presentation, and the critique outline.

 ## Presentation Slides Template

 The following is a template.
 [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor).
 Keep it simple—no audience ever complained about a presentation being short.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vScZ7jipt-TwCY4YYeLDO0QiU7zMfpULOnMut8DBjswfiZpmiQihhzM3jvV4XHg12_lduL-oE2X7mjw/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>